 The French tax year runs the calendar year from 1st January to 31st December.
-Each June you declare your income from the previous full tax year.
+Between April and June you declare your income from the previous full tax year.

 What is the submission date?

-The date will be communicated to you by the tax authority and varies by region but is generally early to mid-June.
+The date will be communicated to you by the tax authority and varies by region but is generally end May to early June.